Mahak-27/AttendanceChecker2/README.md

 ## Installation

-To run this project locally, follow these steps:
+To run this project locally on your System, follow these steps:

 1. **Clone the Repository**: